 One lesson a day.
-Real veterinary knowledge.
+Veterinary topics explained clearly.
 Zero jargon, zero student loans, zero early morning labs.
-For pet owners, vet techs, vet assistants, and pre-vet students — anyone who loves animals enough to want to understand them better.
+Plain-English Veterinary Learning for pet owners, vet techs, vet assistants, and pre-vet students — anyone who loves animals enough to want to understand them better.

 Every day, one veterinary topic published at three depth levels simultaneously.
 Choose your level or read all three.

 Pet owner basics, vet tech clinical protocols, or pre-vet physiology.
-Real curriculum, plain English, for everyone.
+Veterinary-school-style topics, plain English, for everyone.

 Pet owners spot problems earlier.
 Vet techs refresh fundamentals.
 Pre-vet students build their foundation.
 Everyone wins.